buenojeromelee-code/portabowl-recipe-manager/README.md

 ## Built With

 - **C++** — Standard Library (`iostream`, `string`, `fstream`)
-- Array-based storage (no STL containers)
+- Array-based storage

 ---

 ## Author

-Made with ❤️ as a small C++ project.
+Made with pure love and ideas as a small C++ project.